SeanKilleen/seankilleen.github.io/_posts/2020-08-23-solved-sudden-unexpected-chromecast-source-not-supported-error.md

 ---
-title: 'Solved: Sudden/unexpected Chromecast "Source not Supported" Error'
+title: 'Solved: Chromecast "Source not Supported" Error When Attempting to Cast'
 comments: true
 tags:
   - chromecast